versity/scoutfs-scripts/benchmarks/README.md

 The `JOBS` parameter is the number of simultaneous `OPERATION` to run against the target `DEVICE`.
 Where `OPERATION` is either `write` or `read`.

+Each time the script runs, it will create an `fio` job file called `test.fio` and save the output of the full `fio` run to `test.fio.log`.

 The following example runs multiple operations with `1` or `4` jobs:

 ```bash